RouninMedia/Contextually-Responsive-Dynamic-Font-Sizing/README.md

-# Contextually Dynamic Font Sizing
+# Contextually Responsive Dynamic Font Sizing
 *Font-sizing which decreases proportionate to the length of the text, so that titles, subtitles etc. never wrap*

 If we need to set a responsive `font-size` relative to the *viewport*, this is relatively straightforward: